Nearly Optimal Latent State Decoding in Block MDPs: Towards Optimal Adaptive Exploration in BMDPs

-Before we present ways to extend our analysis to the case of adaptive exploration policies, we provide here a few pointers towards existing studies on the design of the exploration process for various inference tasks.
-In tabular MDP, adaptive exploration for identifying near optimal policies has extensively been studied with both minimax or problem-specific guarantees and in the reward-specific and reward-free settings, see e.g. \cite{zanette2019tighter, jin2020reward,Marjani21a,Marjani21b,Menard21} and references therein.
-Recently, the authors of \cite{Tarbouriech19,Tarbouriech21a} developed a framework to learn the model or a policy with prescribed frequencies at which (state, action) pairs are visited.
-All the aforementioned studies are restricted to tabular MDPs.
-For Block MDPs, as already discussed in Section \ref{sec:related}, most of the proposed algorithms use adaptive policies.
-Finally, as discussed Section \ref{sec:related}, the problem of estimating the latent state decoding function in BMDPs has some similarities with the cluster recovery problem in SBMs.
-There are not a lot work on adaptive sampling strategies in SBMs, please refer to \cite{YunP14, YunP19} for preliminary results.
+Before we present ways to extend our analysis to the case of adaptive behavior policies, we provide here a few pointers towards existing studies on the adaptive design of the exploration process for various inference tasks, especially for reward-free RL.
+In tabular MDP, adaptive exploration for identifying near-optimal policies has extensively been studied with both minimax or problem-specific guarantees and in the reward-specific and reward-free settings, see e.g. \cite{zanette2019tighter, jin2020reward,Marjani21a,Marjani21b,Menard21} and references therein.
+Recently, \cite{Tarbouriech19,Tarbouriech21a} developed a framework to learn the model or a policy with prescribed frequencies at which (state, action) pairs are visited.
+All the aforementioned studies are restricted to general tabular MDPs.
+For BMDPs, as already discussed in Section \ref{sec:related-works}, most of the proposed algorithms use adaptive policies in settings where the reward is already known and cluster recovery {\it isn't} the main objective.
+Indeed, the problem of estimating the latent state decoding function in BMDPs has some similarities with the cluster recovery problem in SBMs, DCBMs, and BMCs.
+However, even for SBMs, there isn't much work on adaptive sampling strategies; refer to \cite{YunP14, YunP19} for preliminary results.